pippim/pippim.github.io/programs/iothings.md

-When resuming from system sleep (waking up your laptop) the `/lib/systemd/system-sleep` directory contains the bash scripts:
+When resuming from system sleep (waking up your laptop) the `/lib/systemd/system-sleep` directory contains the bash scripts.
+Of particular note is:

-- `sound` Enables sound for nVidia GeForce
+- `sound` Enables sound for the HDMI stereo system.
-GTX 970M HDMI output.
-On Linux there is a bug where there is no sound over HDMI channel.
-The program `nvhda` is called to enable sound.
+A bug in Pulse Audio 8 sets the output sound to the Laptop when system goes to sleep.
+The system sound device doesn't default to HDMI when the system wakes up / resumes from suspend.

-- `sonytv` Turns Sony TV picture off and leaves sound on.
+A variety of scripts are provided to make life convenient.

 The bash script `fliptv` toggles the wall outlet power behind the main TV (Sony).
 In this case the power controls a